UK and Ukraine ministers meet as officials discuss peace plans

 The “substantive” technical talks were downgraded from the high-level meeting of ministers which had been expected after US secretary of state Marco Rubio pulled out.

-Donald Trump’s envoy for Ukraine and Russia Keith Kellogg will represent Washington in the discussions in London instead.
+US President Donald Trump’s envoy for Ukraine and Russia Keith Kellogg represented Washington in the discussions in London instead.

+Elsewhere, JD Vance, the American vice president, warned it was now time for Ukraine and Russia to agree the terms of a peace deal that would lead to massive territorial concessions, or the US would “walk away from this process”.

 Mr Sybiha said: “We are grateful to the UK for its leadership and support.
 We will discuss ways to strengthen Ukraine and guarantee long-term peace and security.”